nasserelm/nasserelm/README.md

 # Hi there 👋, I'm Nasser Mughrabi

 ### 🚀 About Me
-Software Engineer specializing in backend systems, distributed architecture, and cloud infrastructure.
+Software Engineer specializing in backend systems, APIs, distributed systems, and cloud infrastructure.
-Experienced in building scalable APIs and microservices that improve performance, reliability, and developer productivity.
+Experienced in building scalable APIs and microservices that improve performance and reliability.

 Passionate about designing low-latency, highly available distributed systems serving millions of users.